Case Studies:

 Payment mechanism

 Intermediary-based transaction (NGO).
 Los Negros farmers give one artificial beehive per year to each Santa Rosa landowner who agrees to set aside 10 hectares of primary forest for conservation.
+In addition to the provision of bee hives, other in-kind payments such as fruit trees and barbed wire (to reinforce land tenure) are present in the scheme.
 The strength of the link with downstream users is weak in practice.
 The system is voluntary.

 Terms of payment

-To providers: In-kind: Fundacion Natura Bolivia (FNB) has drawn up an agreement between the downstream and upstream farmers for the protection of upstream forests.
-The current agreement is valued at US$3 per hectare payable in beehives (the actual incentive is one beehive and training in apiculture per 10 ha of cloud forest protected).
+To providers: In-kind: Natura has drawn up an agreement between the downstream and upstream farmers for the protection of upstream forests.
+At present, values associated with various commodities have evolved and expanded.
+All values are derived from yearly payments per hectare and are specified as such: US$3 for cloud forest and grassland without intervention, US$2.25 for moist forest and old growth forest subject to temporary cattle grazing, US$1.50 for old growth subject to permanent cattle grazing and secondary forest.
+The current agreement is valued at US$3 per hectare payable in beehives (the actual incentive is one beehive and training in apiculture per 10 hectares of cloud forest protected).
 So far, 120 bee boxes have been distributed as well as training on how to use them.
 One of the perceived benefits of these arrangements is a stronger claim on land (see social benefits below).
-On this basis, some farmers have asked that future payments be made in the form of barbed wire and assistance in delimiting their properties instead of beehives.

-According to Roberston and Wunder, (2005), support for an in-kind payment instead of cash came from the community environmental committees and from some farmers themselves, with the view that ‘If people receive a cash payment, they will probably spend it quickly.
-What we want Natura to do is help us develop something that can give us some lasting benefits’ While others would have preferred a more flexible in-kind or even cash payments, as the beehives also require personal investment in order to harvest the "payment".
-Interestingly, "Some local recipients predicted they would sell the next hives to those in the village specializing in bees, thus creating a ‘secondary market’ to exchange beehives for cash within the village".
+According to Roberston and Wunder (2005), support for an in-kind payment instead of cash came from the community environmental committees and from some farmers themselves, with the view that ‘if people receive a cash payment, they will probably spend it quickly.
+What we want Natura to do is help us develop something that can give us some lasting benefits.’
+Others would have preferred a more flexible in-kind or even cash payments, as the beehives also require personal investment in order to harvest the "payment."
+Interestingly, some local recipients predicted they would sell the next hives to those in the village specializing in bees, thus creating a secondary market to exchange beehives for cash within the village.

 Funds involved

-Payments are currently being subsidised by donor funds: Natura’s funding partners for the initiative are Conservation International (legal issues), the Conservation, Food and Health Organization and Yale University (economic study and analyses), and the US government’s Fish and Wildlife Service, the Garfield Foundation and the Grupo Nacional de Trabajo Participativo (a Bolivian NGO funded by the DFID).
+Payments are currently being subsidised by donor funds: Natura’s funding partners for the initiative are Conservation International (legal issues), the Conservation, Food and Health Organization (FAO) and Yale University (economic study and analyses), and the US Government’s Fish and Wildlife Service, the Garfield Foundation and the Grupo Nacional de Trabajo Participativo a Bolivian NGO funded by the UK Department For International Development (DFID).
 In the near future, downstream users (the community of Los Negros) are expected to finance the project if this initial stage can sufficiently illustrate the benefits of the system in terms of avoided losses in agricultural production.
+To ensure financial sustainability of the initiative at the local level, since 2007 an ordinance introduced a tariff for hydrological service (nine per cent increase for water use) from water users.
+These contributions are administered as part of a water fund which will also receive contributions from Natura and the Pampagrande Municipal Government for a 10-year period.
+Collected funds are used for upstream conservation.

 Analysis of costs and benefits